 - Earliest manuscript: De legibus et consuetudinibus Angliae libri quinque of Henry de Bracton, mid-13th century.

 Materials in Special Collections are available for use by Columbia students, faculty and staff engaged in research.
 Researchers not affiliated with the university may also use these titles if they cannot be located in other rare book collections.

-Please note that many 20th century archival collections previously held by the Law Library have been transferred to Columbia's Rare Book and Manuscript Library.
-Please contact the Special Collections Librarian by telephone at 212-854-5244 or by email at firstname.lastname@example.org if you have questions about the location of a specific collection.
+Many 20th century archival collections previously held by the Law Library have been transferred to Columbia's Rare Book and Manuscript Library.
+Please check the Columbia University Archival Collections Portal to determine whether an individual collection now resides at RBML.